narayanChetan/Discord-Music-Chat-bot-/README.md

-# 🎵 Discord AI Music Bot
+# 🎵 Discord AI Music & Chat Bot

 A multifunctional Discord bot built using **Python**, **discord.py**, and **yt-dlp**, capable of:
 - Playing music from YouTube & Spotify playlists 🎧